 Leave No Trace

 One of the fundamental principles of eco-friendly trekking is the ‘Leave No Trace' ethic.
-This set of guidelines is essential for minimizing your and includes:
+This set of guidelines is essential for minimizing your environmental impact and includes:

 • Plan Ahead and Prepare: Understand the regulations and special concerns of the area you'll visit.

-• Travel and Camp on Durable Surfaces: Stick to marked and established campsites.
+• Travel and Camp on Durable Surfaces: Stick to marked trails and established campsites.

-• Dispose of Waste Properly: Pack out all trash, leftover , and litter.
+• Dispose of Waste Properly: Pack out all trash, leftover food, and litter.
 Use toilet facilities where available.

 • Leave What You Find: Avoid picking plants or moving rocks.

-• Minimize Campfire Impacts: Use a lightweight stove for cooking and enjoy natural warmth from clothing instead of building fires.
+• Minimize Campfire Impacts: Use a lightweight stove for cooking and enjoy natural warmth from layers instead of building fires.

 • Respect Wildlife: Observe wildlife from a distance and do not feed them.